 These types of reviews are different from what we’re discussing here, in general terms.
 For starters, they aren’t posting these reviews on the product page of your book.
 These are generally given to you to use as you see fit, and will sometimes be included in a third-party publication.

-These can be good for you, if the review is favorable.
+These can be good for you if the review is favorable.
 You are welcome to include it as part of your book description, which can be posted on the product page for your book.
 You can also use it on the back cover or on an interior page of your book.
-You can post it on your website, share it social media, and do whatever else you like with it.
+Finally, you can post it on your website, share it on social media, and do whatever else you like with it.